Autumn Leaves / 紅葉

 Mount Kinka (Gifu City)

 Mt.
-Kinka is located in the center of Gifu City, with Gifu Castle at the summit and Gifu Park at the foot of the mountain.
-Every year in mid-November, maple and ginkgo trees turn the whole area into a brilliant colorful display, and the view from the mountaintop observatory and ropeway is truly spectacular.
+Kinka is in the center of Gifu City, with Gifu Castle at the summit and Gifu Park at the foot of the mountain.
+The area around Gifu Castle is especially famous for the beauty of the autumn scenery of maple and ginkgo trees and the month of November is the best time of the year to visit for the autumn scenery.
+The view from the mountaintop viewpoint and ropeway is a sight to see.

 Click here for more on Gifu City.